Cheap Learning: Maximising Performance of Language Models for Social Data Science Using Minimal Data: Results

 \section{Results}

 In this section, we present the results of our experiments, to illustrate these techniques in action.
 Although our experiments made use of multiple models and configurations, in order to simplify presentation we display just a sample of these.
 In particular, for transfer learning we show results generated using \texttt{DistilBERT}, and for prompt engineering we also look at \texttt{DistilBERT} and look at only one fixed prompt (`Does this text contain abuse?' for abuse classification and `Does this text contain negative sentiment?' for movie sentiment classification).
-For Na\"ive Bayes and weak supervision, we present the full results.
+For Na\"ive Bayes, logistic regression and weak supervision, we present the full results.
 Other base models and prompts provided similar results.

 We begin by investigating our binary abuse classification task, shown in Figure \ref{fig:binary_abuse_method_comparison_lc}.
 This figure has several panels, reflecting whether the underlying data is balanced or not.
 We can see that in the simple case of underlying balanced data (Figure \ref{fig:binary_abuse_method_comparison_lc}, Panel (a)), which will hence generate both balanced training datasets and test datasets), there is actually little difference between any of the techniques in question.
-The `conventional' machine learning approach achieves a high performance (Macro F1 of around 0.8) with only around 100 examples.
-While it is eventually outperformed by prompt engineering, transfer learning and weak supervision, this is only after the labelling budget crosses the 250 mark, and even after 1,000 examples have been used the difference is not enormous.
-Zero-shot learning with GPT-3.5 and GPT-4 offers an impressive Macro F1 (around 0.9) without any training data (when interpreting the labelling budgets, we should also bear in mind that, in addition to the training budget, we need to consider the 100 data points used in the exploration data set for the weak supervision labelling functions).
+The `conventional' machine learning approaches achieve a high performance (Macro F1 of around 0.8) with only around 150 examples.
+While it is eventually outperformed by prompt engineering, transfer learning and weak supervision, this is only after the labelling budget crosses the 250 mark\footnote{when interpreting the labelling budgets, we should also bear in mind that, in addition to the training budget, we need to consider the 100 data points used in the exploration data set for the weak supervision labelling functions}, and even after 1,000 examples have been used the difference is not enormous.
+Zero-shot learning with GPT-3.5 and GPT-4 offers an impressive Macro F1 (around 0.9) without any training data.